 17 Feb Frequently Asked Maintenance Questions

-In our line of work, we are fortunate to meet log home owners throughout the Midwest and Southern state and often many of the same log home maintenance questions are on their minds.
+In our line of work, we are fortunate to meet log home owners throughout the Midwest and Southern states and often many of the same repair and maintenance log home questions are on their minds.

 How often should I reseal my log home?
 The short answer is usually every 3-5 years but this can vary due to many factors.
 Sealant manufacturers are reluctant to make absolute projections of their products’ longevity due to variances in the type of sealant, choice of color (darker shades provide more UV protection), which side of the house (prevailing UV and weather patterns), what type of surface preparation, and so on.